kevinjamesus86/spawn/README.md

       this.close();
     });

-    // Emit and event from the main thread,
+    // Emit an event from the main thread,
     // listening for the event on the worker thread

     Spawn(function() {